-Effective July 1, 2006 prepaid tuition plans were given the same financial aid impact as section 529 college savings plans, meaning that the plan is treated as an asset, with asset valuation equal to the refund value of the plan.
+In 2006 Prepaid tuition plans were given the same financial aid impact as section 529 college savings plans, meaning that the plan is treated as an asset, with asset valuation equal to the refund value of the plan.
 Prior to the Higher Education Reconciliation Act of 2005, prepaid tuition plans were treated as a resource, which meant that a beneficiary’s need-based financial aid potential was much lower as a result.
-(Continued on page 2)

 Section 529 College Savings Plans

 Thirty-two states offer just section 529 college savings plans, and seventeen states offer both savings and prepaid tuition plans.
 Section 529 college saving plans are tax-exempt investment plans in which the account owner can save for future higher education costs with a low impact on need-based financial aid eligibility.
 Prepaid tuition plans used to impact financial aid eligibility on a much bigger scale, however of the Higher Education Reconciliation Act of 2005, its impact is now equal to that of a college savings plan.
 This plan differs from a prepaid tuition plan because there is no lock on current tuition rates, and no guarantee of costs covered.
 The investment is subject to market conditions, and however much is saved may not be enough to cover all college expenses.